Internal UChicago Deadline for 2019-2020 long-term grants: Late September 2018

 DAAD Long-Term (7-10 months) Research Grants are awarded to highly qualified PhD candidates who are early in their academic/professional careers who wish to conduct research in Germany.
 This grant is open to applicants in all fields.
 The Unversity of Chicago is able to nominate two doctoral students for these awards annually.
 Any student who would like to compete for these nominations must submit an application by the internal campus deadline.
 Please note that the posted deadline on the DAAD website, November 4, is for applicants who are applying at large.

 Applicants must be citizens or permanent residents of the United States or Canada.
 Foreign nationals are eligible if they have been full-time students/scholars at an accredited U.S. or Canadian university for at least two years at the time of the application deadline.
 Students from the Humanities and Social Sciences should have a good command of German.
 For complete eligibility requirements, click here.

-Applicants must submit the application both online (via the DAAD website) and in hard-copy (to Jessica Smith, Director of Fellowships, 970 E. 58th St, Room 304C, Chicago IL 60637) by the internal deadline of Friday, September 22, 2017.
+Applicants must submit the application both online (via the DAAD website) and in hard-copy (to Sara Mehta, Assistant Director of Fellowships, 970 E. 58th St, Chicago IL 60637) by the internal deadline.
 All documents, except the letters of recommendation (point 7), must be uploaded to the application portal in PDF format.
 Please note that these guidelines are region specific for North American applicants only (on the main portal you may find different guidelines such as maximum page numbers which don’t apply to North America):

 1) Online Application Form